flutter/website/src/deployment/flavors.md

 description: How to create build flavors specific to different release types or development environments.
 ---

+{% comment %}
+Eventually, we should actually include instructions, but by platform and we can then move the platform-specific instructions to /development/platform-integration/macos or ios or android, etc.
+sz: Yes, I've already asked Shamira (who will be working on the new docs), to plan for multiple pages.
+{% endcomment %}

 Do you need to set up product flavors for different development environments or release types?
 The community has written some articles and packages you might find useful.